 The inputs into the determination of fair value require significant judgment or estimation by management and consideration of factors specific to each investment.
+A review of the fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in the observability of valuation inputs may result in the transfer of certain investments within the fair value hierarchy from period to period.
-Reclassifications impacting the fair value hierarchy are reported as transfers in/out of the respective leveling categories as of the beginning of the period in which the reclassifications occur.